-Filtering out multi-path fading: While fading is common in communication channel, the fast fading component where the signal varies in amplitude and phase over short periods of times does not contain useful information about the shadowing profile of the environment.
+Filtering out multipath fading.
+While fading is common in communication channel, the fast fading component where the signal varies in amplitude and phase over short periods of times does not contain useful information about the shadowing profile of the environment.
 The variance due to fast fading should thus be removed from the RSSI traces to allow calculation of correlation primarily over shadow fading components.
-DECODE uses a moving window averaging process with a window size of 10 packets (1sec).
-Figure 3 shows an example of this filtering effect.
-Before filtering the received RSSI values vary by about 10 dB on timescales of less than 100 ms. After processing, only slow variations remain, which are expected from shadow fading.
+DECODE uses a moving window averaging process with a window size of 10 packets (1 sec).
+Fig. 3 shows an example of this filtering effect.
+Before filtering the received RSSI values vary by about 10 dB on time scales of less than 100 ms. After processing, only slow variations remain, which are expected from shadow fading.

-Co-movement detection: The final step involves calculating correlation co-efficient on the processed signal strength values from the transmitter pair under consideration.
-If the resulting correlation co-efficient exceeds a certain threshold, we classify the transmitter pair to be co-moving.
+Comovement detection.
+The final step involves calculating correlation coefficient on the processed signal strength values from the transmitter pair under consideration.
+If the resulting correlation coefficient exceeds a certain threshold, we classify the transmitter pair to be comoving.
 We give details on determining this threshold in Section 4.

-3.3 Location-Estimation Components
+3.3 Location Estimation Components

-The location based estimation approach calculates the same correlation metric over time-series location coordinate data, but it requires data from several receivers to be available and a calibrated localization system.
-Our localization system relied on an existing signal map of the building, which discretizes spaces and contains an observed signal strength vector (each value corresponding to a different receiver) for each known locations.
+The location-based estimation approach calculates the same correlation metric over time-series location coordinate data, but it requires data from several receivers to be available and a calibrated localization system.
+Our localization system relied on an existing signal map of the building, which discretizes spaces and contains an observed signal strength vector (each value corresponding to a different receiver) for each known location.